4AI/langml/README.md

 # Reference
 <a href='#reference'></a>

-This project is inspired by [CyberZHG/keras-bert](https://github.com/CyberZHG/keras-bert#Download-Pretrained-Checkpoints) and [bojone/bert4keras](https://github.com/bojone/bert4keras).
+The implementation of pretrained language model is inspired by [CyberZHG/keras-bert](https://github.com/CyberZHG/keras-bert#Download-Pretrained-Checkpoints) and [bojone/bert4keras](https://github.com/bojone/bert4keras).